-Global mobile wallet allows subscribers to make transactions even during travel, from any location and anytime.
-It not only provides transaction facilities at affordable prices but also facilitates consumers to manage their accounts easily.
+Global mobile wallet allows subscribers to make transactions even during travel, from any location at any time.
+It not only provides transaction facilities at affordable prices but also enables consumers to manage their accounts easily.

 Key features of a global mobile wallet